lightbulb_outline This question type can be used in a digital test only. For written assignments, please check out the image question type article.

 - Click New question and select Hotspot match.

-- Fill in the amount of points the question is worth.
+- Fill in the number of points the question is worth.

 - Click Upload image to upload your image.